Table of Contents

 - He graduated from University College London in 1891 and was admitted to England’s bar exam.

-- Then, he returned to Bombay and tried to open a law practice which did not succeed.
+- Then, he returned to Bombay and tried to open a law practice which was to no avail.

 - Soon after, he went to work for an Indian firm in Natal in South Africa.
 During his travel and stay, Gandhi experienced widespread racism and discrimination.

-- Gandhi read David Thoreau’s ‘On the Duty of Civil Disobedience’, which inspired his devotion towards non-violence.
+- Gandhi read David Thoreau’s ‘On the Duty of Civil Disobedience’, which inspired his devotion to non-violence.

 - Also, the literature of Hindi Bhakti saints significantly influenced him.